BetMGM NC promo code GOALNC: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s easy to take advantage of your BetMGM North Carolina bonus code GOALNC and unlock bonus bets:
+It’s quick and easy to take advantage of the BetMGM bonus code GOALNC in North Carolina by following these simple steps:

-- Click here to head to the BetMGM Sportsbook, and use the code GOALNC when opening a new account
+- Click here to head to the BetMGM sportsbook, and create a new account using the promo code GOALNC

-- Place a first bet of $5 or more on any sport
+- Place a first bet of $5 or more on any market

-- Get $150 in bonus bets credited to your account, plus any winnings from the qualifying bet.
+- Get $150 in bonus bets credited to your account, plus any winnings from your first bet.

 What can you use your BetMGM bonus on today?